ConsultingMD/DependencyKit/README.md

 }
 ```

-A later stage of your app might also require data models representing things to show in its UI and a pre-configured network service.
+A later stage of your app might require data models representing things to show in its UI, a pre-configured network service, and a User model.
 ```swift
 protocol ChatThreadListRequirements: Requirements {
     var chatThreadSource: AnyPublisher<[ChatThread], Error> { get }